vleague2/unit-4-game/README.md

 4. If your score becomes greater than the random value, the loss counter increases and the game resets the values for the total score, random number, and random Pusheen values

 Limitations:
-1. The If/Else loop isn't working, for some reason
+1. To make the .click functions DRYer, I had tried to assign values to the IMGs, but for some reason JQuery could not pull any values.
+This is why the .click functions are a bit repetitive.